 Widget

-A dynamic, embeddable interface element (e.g., alerts, polls, timers) used in live streaming overlays to enhance interactivity and design.
+Live streaming overlays use dynamic, embeddable interface elements (e.g., alerts, polls, and timers) to enhance interactivity and design.

 Waiting Room (Pre-Stream Lobby)

-A screen shown before the live stream starts, allowing early viewers to join and wait.
-Often includes music, countdown timers, or intro messages.
+A screen is shown before the live stream starts, allowing early viewers to join and wait.
+It often includes music, countdown timers, or intro messages.

 Watermark